elves/elvish.io/src/ref/lang.md

 ```

-# Error Capture
+# Exception Capture

-Error capture is formed by putting `?()` around a code chunk.
-It runs the chunk and catch the error it throws, and evaluates to that error.
+Exception capture is formed by putting `?()` around a code chunk.
+It runs the chunk and evaluates to the exception it throws.

 ```elvish
 ~> fail bad